Accredited Biomedical Science Programs - Degrees & Certificates

 Northeastern University: Master of Science in Biomedical Science

 Northeastern University’s Bouve College of Health Sciences offers a campus-based master of science program in biomedical science delivered by the Department of Pharmaceutical Sciences.
-The program integrates study across various areas of contemporary biomedicine, including pharmacology; biochemistry or cell biology; and human physiology and pathophysiology.
-This program is ideal for new students who are entering the field or currently employed professionals such as research technicians, science teachers, science administrators, and clinical laboratory workers.
+The program integrates study across various areas of contemporary biomedicine, including pharmacology, biochemistry or cell biology, and human physiology and pathophysiology.
+This program is ideal for new students entering the field or currently employed professionals such as research technicians, science teachers, science administrators, and clinical laboratory workers.

 The program’s 33-credit curriculum includes courses such as concepts in pharmaceutical science; ethical problems in health sciences research; pharmaceutical biochemistry; cellular physiology; experimental design and biostatistics; and human physiology and pathophysiology.
 GRE scores are optional and are not required for admission.